mcogoni/supersdr/README.md

 In the screenshot you can see both KiwiSDR receivers active at the same time (green and red passbands), while the CAT Radio is the orange one on the right.
 Synchronization between Kiwi RXs and CAT VFO is disabled (press S to enable SYNC) in this case (CAT SYNC grayed out) so the three are working independently.
 You can switch MAIN/SUB Kiwi RX frequencies by pressing Y. Pressing M (un)mutes the current MAIN RX.

 Notice how the lower waterfall half is noisier than the upper half thanks to 10X sample averaging (time binning).
 You can change averaging by pressing G/H to increase/decrease it.

+Mouse over the HELP label on the bottom right corner will show you the main keyboard commands.

 ![SuperSDR in action](https://github.com/mcogoni/supersdr/blob/main/SuperSDR_screenshot.png)